Margin Compression Guide

 What compresses margin the fastest?

-- Fulfillment and shipping costs on low-AOV SKUs
+- Fulfillment and shipping on low-AOV SKUs

-- Payment processing drag during discount periods
+- Payment processing drag during discounts

 Common mistakes